TPMoyer/RaspberryPi-Scala-Java/README.md

 My exploration suggests that eclipse does not run well on a 1GB 1GHz ARM platform like the current RaspberryPi.

-This readme will be expanded as time and requests occur.

 Raspberry Pi side:
 =================
 **RTFM**  If you're new to the raspberryPi an excellent resource is the [https://www.raspberrypi.org/help/](https://www.raspberrypi.org/help/)
 To get full function from this repo, you should enable I2C, and SSH through the
      RPi_Icon...
 Preferences...
 Raspberrry Pi COnfiguration...   interfaces tab...
-I have a camera on my Pi, and use arduinos through the USB , and like to connect to my pi with VNC, so I also have the Camera, SPI, and VNC interfaces enabled on this same dialog tab.
+I have a camera on my Pi, and use arduinos through the USB , and like to connect to my RPi with VNC, so I also have the Camera, SPI, and VNC interfaces enabled on this same dialog tab.

 **Download/install the following:**
 * wiringPi   [https://projects.drogon.net/raspberry-pi/wiringpi/](https://projects.drogon.net/raspberry-pi/wiringpi/) is his official site.